Health Savings Account Contribution Limit Calculator

 - What are the HSA contribution limits?

 The IRS sets limits each year for maximum contributions to an HSA.
-The maximum contribution limits for 2021 are $3,600 for individuals and $7,200 for families.
+The maximum contribution limits for 2023 are $3,850 for individuals and $7,750 for families.
+The maximum contribution limits for 2022 are $3,650 for individuals and $7,300 for families.
 If you are 55 or older, you can contribute an additional $1,000 catch-up contribution.
 If your spouse is also 55 or older, they may also be able to contribute an additional $1,000 catch-up contribution into their own account.

 You can read more about contribution limits in our HSA Guide.